griphiam/markphilpot_com/content/2015/review_nagi_no_asukara.md

 The OST matches the animation, atmosphere and story perfectly.
 Simple in all the right places and really added to the overall experience.

+Finally, a shout out to the sound designers -- the underwater sets were brilliantly done.
+I don't know how they did it, but they managed to convey that same sensation you hear when it's showing outside -- a blanket dampening, combined with the creaking of the ocean was a wonderful effect.

 ## Final Thoughts

-Thankfully this is not a romance anime that fails to give any resolution to the relationships being built.
+Thankfully this is not a romance anime that fails to give any resolution to the relationships.
+However, like most romance anime, all the time is spent dancing around one another and there is no screen time allotted to the characters actually being *in* the relationships.

 It took me longer to finish this that it should have -- 26 episodes is really a lot when current shows are usually given only a single cour.
 If you're interested, here's the [graph]({filename}/images/anime/2013/fall/nagi_no_asukara/final.png) on how everyone ended up.

 I loved this show and I'm sad there isn't more story for me to experience with these characters.